-The following table provides information regarding the beneficial ownership of our common stock as of December 31, 2018, and as adjusted to reflect the completion of this offering, for each of our selling shareholders.
+The following table provides information regarding the beneficial ownership of our common stock as of December 31, 2018, and as adjusted to reflect the completion of this offering, for the selling shareholder.
 The percentage of beneficial ownership is based on 14,771,520 shares of our common stock outstanding as of December 31, 2018 and shares to be outstanding after the completion of this offering.

 Shares Beneficially Owned After the Offering

-Shares Beneficially Owned Prior to the Offering If Option Not Exercised rcised in
+Shares Beneficially Owned Prior to the Offering xercised If Option Exercised in Full

 Name Number % Number % Number %

-Selling shareholders:
+Selling shareholder:

-% % %

-% % %

-% % %

-% %
+James C. Henry 900,000 6.09% 220,000 1.26% 220,000 1.22%